gmcmacran/TypeOneTypeTwoSim/type I/README.md

 <img src="man/figures/README-geometricTypeI-1.png" width="100%" />

-In the aggregate, type I error rate is below the desired .05 for two tests.
+In the aggregate, type I error rate is below the desired .05 for two alternatives.
 This is due to the discrete nature of the test statistic.

 <img src="man/figures/README-geometricTypeI2-1.png" width="100%" />